ranjithsnair/symphony-api-client-node/README.md

 # Release Notes

+## 1.0.5
+- Addition of Firehose 2.0 Service.
+Note the new configuration option in config.json for firehoseType.

 ## 1.0.4
 - Fix malformed proxyURL when using username and password authentication.
 - Enhancement for resuming an existing datafeed.
 If upgrading to the new `getDatafeedEventsService` method signature,